MorningLightMountain713/FluxVault/README.md

 ## How does it work?

-Flux vault has two pieces - The `agent` that runs on a Fluxnode as part of your application, and the `keeper` that runs in your secure environment (usually your home computer or server).
+Flux vault has two pieces - The `agent` that runs on a Fluxnode as part of your application, and the `keeper`, that runs in your secure environment (usually your home computer or server).

-It is important that no one else has access to your secure environement - this is where your private data is located.
+It is important that no one else has access to your secure environment - this is where your private data is located.

 The `agent` has two methods of operation, standalone mode and proxy mode.

 In standalone mode, you would generally only have one component, with the `agent` running on that component, receiving files securely from the `keeper`

 In proxy mode, you would have multiple components, with one of those being a primary `agent` and the other components running sub-agents.
 The sub-agents register with the primary `agent`.
-When the Keeper connects to the primary agent, it then proxies the connection through to the sub-agents
+When the Keeper connects to the primary agent, it then proxies the connection through to the sub-agents.

 You then run the `keeper` in your environment.
 You have a couple of options here - you can manually run it periodically, or you can run it as a service in the background.
 The agent will run in the background and update nodes continuously.
 (Every 10 minutes by default)